 Many of the world’s largest producers of salmon, such as Norway and Canada, are considered to have effective regulatory frameworks.
 Case in point: From 2003 through 2011, some of Canada’s largest fish farms worked to drastically reduce their antibiotic use (

-On the other hand, Chile — the world’s second largest producer of farmed salmon — was still experiencing problems due to excessive antibiotic use as recently as 2018 (
+On the other hand, Chile — the world’s second largest producer of farmed salmon — was still experiencing problems due to excessive antibiotic use in 2018 (

 In 2016, an estimated 530 grams of antibiotics were used for each ton of harvested salmon in Chile.
-For comparison, Norway used an estimated 1 gram of antibiotics per ton of harvested salmon in 2008 (
+For comparison, 99% of all salmon in Norway used has never been treated with any antibiotics (

 If you’re concerned about antibiotic resistance, you may want to consider buying only salmon that comes from the areas known for their decreased use of these medications.